 Day 6: Zagora – Tamagroute – M’hamid – Dunes de Chigaga

-You are will travel in a 4×4 through a beautiful desert landscape by visiting the old Koranic school in Tamegroute to the Village of M’hamid for lunch break.
-This Oasis consists of a small group of palm trees around a source in the midst of the desert, which has running water throughout the whole year.
+You are will travel in a 4×4 through a beautiful desert landscape.
+Then visiting the old Koranic school in Tamegroute to the Village of M’hamid for lunch break.
+This Oasis consists of a small group of palm trees around a source in the midst of the desert.
+Which has running water throughout the whole year.
 It is deemed as a source of life to the nomads.
-About 45kms south of M’hamid, you will reach the dunes of Chigaga (Chegaga).
+About 45kms south of M’hamid.
+Then you will reach the dunes of Chigaga (Chegaga).
 This largest group of dunes of the region reaches a height of 300 m on a length of 40 km.
 Dinner and night in nomad tent or under the star-filled sky with entertainment.

 Day 7: Erg Chigaga Dunes – Ouarzazate